hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 For dimensional analysis, "roughly speaking" meant "up to numbers", and for Fermi estimates, "up to a factor of
 $3$".
 Here, "roughly speaking" means "on average".
+(A more precise version of this argument is given in the [technical appendix](assets/napkin-hacks-appendix.md).)
 In our earlier picture, the blue terms vanish, and we just have the big square equal to the little squares.